If you could address only one nutrient deficiency in most cases of nutrient-deficiency hair loss, the answer is usually: iron (Scalp Care & Routine).

 Inflammation or stress isn’t addressed

 …then iron utilization is limited.
-Iron is the first step, not the only step.
+Iron is the first step, not the only step (Omega-3 & Nutrient-Deficiency Hair Loss).

 Iron stores recover over months, not days.
-Early in supplementation:
+In the early phase:

 Shedding may continue